Germans cannot turn backs on Nazi past, Merkel says

 In the German capital, the 70th anniversary of the end of the Battle of Berlin, the climactic battle of the war, was marked in tributes on Saturday.
 The war ended on May 8, 1945.

-"There's no drawing a line under the history," Merkel said, dismissing a yearning that many post-war generations of Germans harbour.
+"There's no drawing a line under the history," Merkel said, dismissing a yearning that many post-war generations of Germans harbor.

 "We can see that in the Greece debate and in other European countries.
 We Germans have a special responsibility to be alert, sensitive and aware of what we did during the Nazi era and about lasting damage caused in other countries.
 I've got tremendous sympathy for that."